 Personal loan customers may apply for a repayment holiday to provide short term relief to their outgoings.
 Repayment holidays are subject to approval.
 If you take a repayment holiday, you will pay more interest overall.
-Requesting a repayment holiday, your payments will be deferred, and you will pay more interest overall.
+If you take a repayment holiday, your payments will be deferred, and you will pay more interest overall.
 Taking a payment holiday at this time will not be reported as missed payments for your credit file.
 However, please be aware that other factors may affect your credit file or your ability to obtain credit.
 There are two repayment holiday options available:

 1.You can request up to two one-month, non-consecutive repayment holidays every rolling 12 months.
 You must be up to date with your repayments.